What is a Reaffirmation Agreement?

 Our Bankruptcy Attorney Explains What You Need to Know Before Entering a Reaffirmation Agreement

 So, what is a reaffirmation agreement?
-In Chapter 7 bankruptcy, it is a contract between a debtor and a creditor in which the debtor agrees to pay a debt without the protection provided by bankruptcy.
+It is a contract between a debtor and a creditor in which the debtor agrees to pay a debt without the protection provided by bankruptcy.
 This agreement does not affect any other debts.
 However, the debtor is required to pay this particular creditor as though he or she never declared bankruptcy.
 There are many reasons why reaffirmation agreements in Chapter 7 bankruptcy are appealing.
 But, it is important to weigh the pros and cons of this arrangement.

 You should never decide to enter a reaffirmation agreement alone.
 Always discuss the options with a qualified bankruptcy lawyer.
 Don’t let creditors pressure you into signing these agreements.
 Kevin D. Judd is a Washington DC bankruptcy lawyer with a wealth of experience helping individuals manage bankruptcy.
 He can help you decide when to enter into and when to avoid reaffirmation agreements.